dain-protocol/daintrader-trigger-sdk/README.md

  Performs a token swap.

- - `fromToken`: The address of the token to swap from.
+ - `fromToken`: The address of the token to swap from e.g. "EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v"
- - `toToken`: The address of the token to swap to.
+ - `toToken`: The address of the token to swap to. e.g. "EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v"
  - `amount`: The amount of tokens to swap.
  - `slippageBps`: The allowed slippage in basis points.
  - Returns a promise that resolves to the transaction signature as a string if successful, or `undefined` if the swap fails.